Looking for a Free Synthwave Font for your upcoming project?

 You may have already noticed this font in the title of the popular TV series Mr. Robot.
 No matter what you’re creating, this font will help you to get that 80’s retro vibe into your design.
 With its techno look, this font is suitable for any design project even for modern designs.
 Sega was founded by Nihon Goraku Bussan in the ’60s.
-CNN also adopted this font for their logo.
+CNN also adopted this font for its logo.

 The license for the Sega font is unknown.
 Be sure to check that before using them.
 This font does not have punctuation, symbols, or lowercase letters.
 It works well for headlines as it contains only Uppercase letters.

 The Vermin Vibes font family features two styles: Vermin Vibes Regular and Vermin Vibes Slant.
 The font was designed by Allison James.
 This font is designed by taking inspiration from the 90s style.
 Vermin vibes font is highly suitable for headlines.
 It only contains uppercase letters of different sizes.
 Additionally, the font contains punctuation marks and symbols.

 Combining the Vermin Vibes Slant version with the regular version will help you achieve the best results.
 Purchasing the license is required for commercial usage.
 You can purchase it from their official website.

 Streamster is an 80s-inspired synth-wave font designed by Youssef Habchi.
 Streamster is a great choice if you’re looking for a classic typeface for your synthwave designs.
 As a result of its minimalist style, the font can be used on almost any product, regardless of its size.
 This is the lightweight font from the list.
 It’s available in Uppercase, Lowercase letters.
 It pairs well with the fonts that are mentioned above.

 Neon-type designs look great with this font.
 For getting a commercial license please contact the author.
 It is free only for personal use